fayezinislam/websocket-to-pubsub-ingest/README-Configure-Private-Repo.md

 ### 2b - Mirror Github Repo

-Mirror an existing [github repo] (https://cloud.google.com/source-repositories/docs/create-code-repository)
+Mirror an existing [github repo] (https://cloud.google.com/source-repositories/docs/create-code-repository).
+Note that you will need admin permission on the github repo to configure this.

 #### Update the Startup Script